- Admission to and enrollment in a MA, CAGS, or PsyD degree program at William James College.

 - Good academic standing.

-- Demonstration of financial need (students must submit FAFSA to the Financial Aid office).
+- Demonstration of financial need (Note: Candidates must submit a Free Application for Federal Student Aid (FAFSA) form to the Financial Aid Office).

 - U.S. legal residency.